List of Navarrese monarchs: House of Trastamara, 1512–1516

-Division of Kingdom
+Division of the kingdom

 Lower Navarre

 In 1530, Charles V decided to renounce definitively any claim to Lower Navarre due to the impossibility of controlling it, and because it was being effectively ruled by Henry II.
 However, Charles V and his mother Joana III continued as kings in Upper Navarre.

 Catherine and John III were left with that small fraction of the kingdom's former territory that is on the north side of the Pyrenees, which was united with other lands in France that were under their control.